Uncomputability of Phase Diagrams: Results

-where ${\op U}_T\dots {\op U}_1$ is the quantum Turing machine evolution up to the $t$\textsuperscript{th} step of the computation.
-The ground state energy of a Feynman-Kitaev Hamiltonian can be made dependant on the outcome of the computation, simply by adding a projector that penalises certain computational states at the beginning of the computation---to ensure that the initial state has a certain form---and at the end of the computation to penalize a particular outcome.
+A QTM can be thought of as a classical TM, but where the TM head and tape configuration can be in a superposition of states.
+The updates to the QTM and tape configuration are then described by a transition unitary, $\op U$, describing the transitions of the QTM state and tape, such that the state is updated via the map $\ket{\psi}\mapsto \op U\ket{\psi}$ \cite{Bernstein1997}.

-All these ingredients are by now standard techniques, and we refer the reader to \cite{Gottesman-Irani,Bausch2016,Caha2017,Bausch_Crosson,Watson_Hamiltonian_Analysis} for extensive details.
-The QTM-to-Hamiltonian mapping we will use is that of \cite{Cubitt_PG_Wolf_Undecidability}, which is itself a slight modification of \cite{Gottesman-Irani}, i.e.\ a one-dimensional, translationally-invariant nearest neighbour Hamiltonian with order one coupling strenths $\HUTM\in \mathcal{B}(\C^d)^{\otimes \Lambda}$ that can encode a computation of length $T(L)$, where $\Omega(L2^L)=T(L)=O(L2^L\log L)$.
+Given a QTM, one can construct a local Hamiltonian which has a ground state encoding the evolution of the computation \cite{Gottesman-Irani,Cubitt_PG_Wolf_Undecidability}, closely related to the Feynman-Kitaev Hamiltonian encoding quantum circuits into Hamiltonians \cite{Feynman_1982,Kitaev2002}.
+The ground state encodes $T$ steps of the computation, where $T$ is a predefined and fixed function of the Hamiltonian's size determined by the particular QTM-to-Hamiltonian mapping.
+The ground state of such a Hamiltonian is called a \emph{history state} and takes the form

-As a brief overview over the construction, consider a computation which executes the following steps: start by running approximate phase estimation on a unitary ${\op U}_\varphi$ with eigenvalue $\ee^{-\ii\pi\varphi}$.
-Since we cannot implement the gates $2^{\ii\pi 2^{-|\varphi|}}$ exactly as they depend on $|\varphi|$ we use the Solovay-Kitaev algorithm to approximate them with high precision.
-This gives an output state of the form
+where the state of the quantum Turing machine at time step $t$ is $\ket{\psi_t}$.
+The ground state energy of the Hamiltonian can be made dependent on aspects of the computation by adding a projector that penalises certain computational states, and the resulting energy is known to high precision \cite{Bausch_Crosson_2018,Watson_Hamiltonian_Analysis}.